-Each one of us has an obligation to uphold our culture of compliance and ethics and live the values that make us who we are.
-Please join us as we pledge to keep ethics, integrity, and compliance at the heart of all we do.
+Each of us has an obligation to uphold our culture of compliance and ethics and live our shared values of respect, integrity, inclusion, imagination, courage and excellence.
+Please join us as we recommit to living our values and keeping ethics, integrity and compliance at the heart of all we do.